 Get Ahead of the Game

-For all you uber planners out there, cheesecake keeps well in the freezer for up to 2 months.
-To freeze, double wrap the chilled cheesecake (with no topping) tightly in foil or plastic wrap and place it into a zip top freezer bag.
+For all you big planners out there, cheesecake keeps well in the freezer for up to 2 months.
+To freeze, double wrap the chilled cheesecake (with no topping) tightly in foil or plastic wrap and place it into a zip-top freezer bag.
 Remove all the air before sealing it tightly.